tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

         # ...
 ```

+This is helpful, but it's not a full solution.
+OCaml, for example, has `let
+rec`/`and` to write mutually recursive functions.
+We don't have the syntax to
+express that in Scrapscript.

-In an ideal world, we would have a way to type mutual recursion.
-I think this
+In an ideal world, we would have a way to type mutual recursion anyway.
+I think
-involves identifying call graphs and strongly connected components within
+this involves identifying call graphs and strongly connected components within
-thiose graphs
+those graphs.
+Sounds trickier than it's worth right now[^cfa].

+[^cfa]: But control flow analysis (CFA) is on my TODO list anyway, so...

 ### Pattern matching